Giant Radish

 Sowing and growing Radishes

-But you can also stew or bake radishes briefly or roast them in the oven.
-Then they become juicier and a little softer in flavor.
+But you can also stew, fry, or roast them in the oven.
+They become juicier and a bit milder in flavor.

-The leaves are also edible.
-Use the young leaves raw in salads and the slightly older leaves in stews, stir-fries or pasta.
+Don't forget the leaves, because you can eat those too.
+Young leaves raw in salads and slightly older leaves in mashed dishes, stir-fries, or pasta.